mcqua007/quantdom/.github/PULL_REQUEST_TEMPLATE.md

 3. **After** these steps, you're ready to open a pull request.

     a.
-Your pull request MUST NOT target the `master` branch on this repository.
-You probably want to target `staging` instead.
+Your pull request should target the `master` branch on this repository.

     b.
 Give a descriptive title to your PR.